nmauthes/ART_GENR8R/README.md

 ![Raspberry Pi](rasbpi.JPG)

-Because the original project made use of lambda functions and Processing uses a version of Java that doesn't support them, I overcame this by using a Strategy pattern where each function component has its own class implementing a common interface so that they can be used interchangeably and composited.
+Because the original project made use of lambda functions and Processing uses a version of Java that doesn't support them, I overcame this by using a Strategy pattern where each function component has its own class implementing a common Operation interface.
+This means they can be used interchangeably as well as composited.
 Pretty clever, right? : )